 For the water ecological treatment, we should fundamentally follow the ecological concept and the law of nature.
-From the perspective of large spatial scale such as city, region and basin, the urban water ecological treatment design based on large basins, the water resource management design using rainwater as resource and the ecological system restoration design with economy as the main spindle reflect the ecological wisdom concerning water resources, water safety and water ecological system, and their blend with urbanology, hydrology, landscape, ecology, arts and other subjects in a scientific manner, which is an innovative derivative of contemporary scientific wisdom.
-The Company has completed R&D and demonstration application of key technologies related to the ecological restoration of aquatic plant communities in urban near-natural wetlands, technological research on biological treatment technology of garden organic waste and other research projects.
+From the perspective of large spatial scale such as city, region and basin, the urban water ecological treatment design based on large basins, the water resource management design using rainwater as resource and the ecological system restoration design with economy as the main spindle reflect the ecological wisdom concerning water resources, water safety and water ecological system, and their blend with urbanology, hydrology, landscape, ecology, arts and other subjects in a scientific manner is an innovative derivative of contemporary scientific wisdom.
+The Group has completed R&D and demonstration application of key technologies related to the ecological restoration of water environment in constructed wetlands and ecological treatment of polluted water areas and the construction of aquatic plant communities in urban near-natural wetlands, technological research on biological treatment technology of garden organic waste and other research projects.